Lane's Innovations of the Year

-Lane's Innovation of the Year Award is selected every Winter Term by a committee that consists of a volunteer pool of previous award recipients, Lane Foundation staff and Board members and Lane's League Representative.
+Lane's Innovation of the Year Award is selected every Winter Term by a committee that consists of a volunteer pool of previous award recipients, LCC Foundation staff and Board members and Lane's League Representative.
 In the event that none of the nominations are deemed to be of a caliber of nationwide recognition, no award will be made for that academic year.

-Nominations for this year's Lane Innovation of the Year Awards are due by February 24, 2017.
+Nominations for this year's Lane Innovation of the Year Awards are due by March 15, 2019.
 Everyone is encouraged to participate.
 Review the Selection Criteria and Submission Instructions and share the significant innovations that you have implemented this past year.
 Let others know by posting and sharing this flyer in your department and with your colleagues.

-Lane Innovation of the Year Past Winners:
+Lane Innovation of the Year Winners:

 - Aliscia Niles, Julie Pfaff, Mira Mason-Reader, Patricia Singleton, Deidre Lyons, Jessica Donohue, Rosa Lopez, Marcia Koenig, Jennifer Ferro, Jillian Schmidt, Gina Szabady, Susan Reddoor, Victoria Webb, Mary Louise White, Beth Landy, Anna Tapia-Gates, Casey Reid, Tammy Walters, Amy Sanderson, Beth Pfeiffer, Tina Hunter, Guest Instructors, Community Guest Speakers, and Peer Presenters for “ABSE College Ready Cohort: Onramp to Student Success”